Garradunga: Geography

 Garradunga is located north of Innisfail.

+The North Coast railway line enters from the south (Daradgee) and exits to the west (Eubenangee).
+Historically, the locality was served by the now-abandoned Garradunga railway station (17.4615°S 145.9941°E).

+The land use is predominantly growing sugarcane with some grazing on native vegetation.
+There is also some rural residential housing.

 History

 It has been suggested that the locality takes its name from its railway station, which was named on 10 October 1918 by the Queensland Railways Department, using an Aboriginal word meaning feasting place on a ridge.
 However, the name was already in use in the area prior to that time.

 Garradunga Provisional School opened circa June 1902 and closed later that year due to low student numbers.
 It reopened in 1903 but low student numbers resulted in it being closed permanently in 1904.

 Garradunga Post Office opened on 1 April 1925 (a receiving office had been open from 1923, and between 1901 and 1906).